• Skip to primary navigation

 7. Marigolds

-You can add a little sunshine of your own into your garden with the beautiful marigold plant.
+You can add a little sunshine of your own to your garden with the beautiful marigold plant.

 Marigolds are easy to grow and fully floom throughout summer, and you can choose between many kinds of marigolds.